OmniDB/doc/en/src/03_creating_users_and_connections.md

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_007.png)

 You can create as many users as you want, edit existing users and also delete users by clicking on the red cross at the actions column.
-Now you can logout.
+Now you can logout by clicking in the *Sign Out* button in the top right corner.

 #### Signing in as the new user